Transfer Applicant Requirements

 Application Process - Previous Applicants

-Students who have submitted an application to Radford University within the past two years are not required to submit a new application.
-Please complete and submit a reactivation form to be reconsidered for admission.
+Students who have submitted an application to Radford University within the last year are not required to submit a new application.
+Please email firstname.lastname@example.org requesting to reactivate your application.
+In your email please include Name, Student ID number, the last term you applied, as well as the term you would like to now be considered for admission.

 Submit any additional transcripts of work completed since submission of the original application.